Helperbird/website/src/pages/features/spell-check.md

   OpenDyslexic

-featurePageTitle: Spelling & Grammar Checker for Google Chrome, Firefox & Edge
+featurePageTitle: Simple Online Spell Checker - Chrome, Edge, Firefox and iPad Extension
 img: i1EeaekPHIo
 icon: "/src/_includes/svgs/spellcheck.svg"
 youtubeId: PfILiWebkuc
 cardTitle: Spelling & Grammar Checker
 featureDescription:
-  Write with confidence thanks to Helperbird, your intelligent grammar, spelling checker.
+  Improve your writing with our easy-to-use online spell checker.
+Available as a Chrome, Edge, and iPad extension, our tool quickly and accurately checks your spelling and grammar to help you write with confidence.
 group: reading
 tags:
   - features